-Facebook Takes Down Accounts Tied to Russian Businessman Behind 'Troll Factory'
+Facebook Takes Down Accounts Tied To Russian Businessman Behind 'Troll Factory'

 Facebook said it suspended three Russian-backed networks of accounts that were targeting people in eight African countries.